robertdebock/docker-ubuntu-systemd/README.md

 Branches
 --------

-This repository has multiple branches that relate to Fedora versions.
+This repository has multiple branches that relate to Ubuntu versions.

 |Branch |Ubuntu Version |Docker image tag|
 |-------|---------------|----------------|